Towards Automated Initial Probe Placement in Transthoracic Teleultrasound Using Human Mesh and Skeleton Recovery

-\textbf{Body models and parametric conversion.} We first used SAM 3D Body \cite{yangSAM3DBody} to recover 3D human meshes using Momentum Human Rig (MHR) parameters \cite{fergusonMHRMomentumHuman2025}.
-Camera intrinsics are obtained from the HMD and provided to the model, rather than using the default field-of-view estimator.
-We convert the MHR model to the SMPL and SMPL-X parametric models, respectively.
-The SMPL-X model, defined as $M_{\mathrm{SMPLX}}(\beta, \theta, \mathbf{t})$ with shape parameters $\beta \in \mathbb{R}^{10}$, pose parameters $\theta \in \mathbb{R}^{22 \times 3}$, and camera translation $\mathbf{t} \in \mathbb{R}^{3}$, is used to render the body mesh in the HMD using the SMPLX-Unity library provided by \cite{pavlakosExpressiveBodyCapture2019}.
-The SMPL model is used as an intermediate representation for converting to the SKEL skeleton body via optimization, defined as $M_{\mathrm{SKEL}}(\beta, \theta, \mathbf{t})$ with shape parameters $\beta \in \mathbb{R}^{10}$, pose parameters $\theta \in \mathbb{R}^{46}$, and camera translation $\mathbf{t} \in \mathbb{R}^{3}$.
+The recovered SMPL-X model parameters are then sent to the MR headset to render the patient's surface for verification and to generate the skeleton model.

+\textbf{Skeleton model conversion.} The fitted SMPL-X model is used to obtain the SKEL model \cite{kellerSkinSkeletonBiomechanically2023a} for predicting the rib cage pose and structure.
+Given that the SKEL anatomical joint regressor is tightly constrained to the SMPL vertex set $\mathcal{V}_{\text{SMPL}} \in \mathbb{R}^{6890 \times 3}$ \cite{loperSMPLSkinnedMultiPersona} and the associated shape parameters $\beta \in \mathbb{R}^{10}$, we employed the barycentric model–vertex conversion utility together with the analytical parameter conversion solver provided by the SOMA library \cite{soma2026}.
+This procedure supplies shape parameters as an informed initialization (warm start) and generates SMPL-like vertices for the alignment module.
 To facilitate the optimization loop, we partially mask vertices and joints, retaining only the torso region when computing the fitting loss.
 This conversion provides a consistent set of joint locations and bony landmarks for generating downstream probe placements.

-\textbf{Spatial Smoothing via Multi-frame Batch Fitting} Single-frame MHR predictions can exhibit pose/shape jitter, leading to unstable predictions.
-To leverage spatial and temporal consistency, we infer a short batch of $K{=}8$ frames and fit a single SMPL/SMPL-X instance to the batch after transforming the MHR outputs into the world frame.
-For each frame $i$, the HMD provides $^{W}\mathbf{T}_{C_i}$ and MHR yields a body estimate in the camera frame.
-We transform the predicted mesh (or joints) into world coordinates and aggregate observations: $\{\mathbf{X}^{W}_{i}\}_{i=1}^{K} \;\leftarrow\; \{\,^{W}\mathbf{T}_{C_i}\, \mathbf{X}^{C}_{i}\}_{i=1}^{K}.$

-To suppress outliers arising from partial views or transient tracking errors, we perform RANSAC-based robust fitting over the batch to select the SMPL and SMPL-X parameters that maximize the support for inliers.
-The resulting consensus parameters are used as the final spatially consistent body mesh for visualization and for skeleton model inference.
+Both the optimized SKEL aligner and the SOMA-based model conversion tools will be available in our released source code.

+\textbf{Runtime optimization} The current implementation relies on optimization-based fitting and parametric model conversion, which can dominate runtime.
+To improve efficiency, we leverage a recent accelerated SAM 3D Body inference framework \cite{yang2026fastsam3dbody} and an analytical model conversion tool from SOMA-X \cite{soma2026}.
+We further accelerate the original SKEL fitting by adding caching and reducing per-iteration overhead.
+Combined with restricting the fitting loss to the torso, these optimizations reduce the end-to-end runtime of the pipeline in Figure~\ref{fig:pipeline} to within 20\,s on our system, compared with the over 2\,min runtime reported in related work \cite{nardiAnatomyAwareSharedControl2026}.
+Because registration is a one-off process during the initial placement planning phase, real-time inference is unnecessary, and the additional processing time introduces only a limited procedural delay.